Sunlitspace542/ultrastarfox/README.md

-# HackerStarFox
+# HackerStarFox / HackerStarWing
-Star Fox (SNES, 1993), with modifications for easier creation of ROM hacks and general ease-of-use.
+Star Fox / StarWing (SNES, 1993), with modifications for easier creation of ROM hacks and general ease-of-use.

 ## Features